 It wasn’t until 2011 that Carolyn truly found her voice as a songwriter.
 While she had always written songs and was well known for her vocal prowess, she had not presented her songwriting work to an audience until she co-founded the Jersey City band Folderol, in which she served as both the lead singer and primary songwriter.
 The music was received with extreme enthusiasm from fans, and after the group disbanded, Carolyn took her new-found confidence in her songwriting skills and founded Patchwork Alchemy with her good friend (and talented guitar player) Daniel Pierce.

 Today she continues to perform as a solo artist, and also works as a voice actor and audiobook narrator.
-She recently finished recording her 16th audiobook, and released her album, Death and Whimsy, in late September of 2015.
+She has recorded over 20 audiobooks, and released her album, Death and Whimsy, in late September of 2015.

 She is currently working on her new upcoming EP, Masks, to be released early in 2018.